elysiaisalive/8XWiki/README.md

 	- Single: Will only animate once.
 	- Looped: Will animate based on an amount of iterations defined.
 	- Chained: Will animate based on iterations and switch to another defined animation once it reaches its maximum iterations.

+## Submarine
+**Prerelease** :hammer:

+This module features;
+- Event Handler
+- Event subscription and publication

+Objects or Structs can be subscribed to an event and when an event is published, a callback ( if defined ) will execute.

 ## AStar
 **Unreleased** :interrobang: